 Digitising accumulated physical records

-Digitising accumulated physical records (pdf, 186kb) provides advice on a range of issues that should be considered when planning digitisation projects and explores records management and records handling issues that arise for both the source records and the digitised records.
+Digitising accumulated physical records (links below) provides advice on a range of issues that should be considered when planning digitisation projects and explores records management and records handling issues that arise for both the source records and the digitised records.

 - exploring the reasons for digitising accumulated paper records

 - identifying factors that need to be considered for different digitisation rationales

 - assisting agencies approach the justification and planning of digitisation projects

 - ensuring the correct technical standards are used for digitisation projects

 - making sure correct decisions are made about the source records after digitisation has occurred

 - Digitising accumulated physical records (pdf, 807kb)

 Why digitise?There are a variety of reasons for digitising existing sets of records and each agency will determine its own business requirements for digitising records.
 Some of the common drivers are: